 Columbia Law School graduates truly inhabit the full spectrum of professional niches in the legal arena throughout their respective careers.
 Opportunities abound, and our alumni routinely find that a Columbia J.D. degree opens any professional door of interest to them.

-Sixty-nine percent of Columbia's Class of 2012 chose to join law firms of varying sizes and areas of practice immediately after earning their J.D. degree.
-Nine percent of the Class of 2012 received judicial clerkships throughout the country; 18 percent immediately entered public interest, government, or academic positions; and four percent entered the business sector.
+Seventy-eight percent of Columbia's Class of 2013 chose to join law firms of varying sizes and areas of practice immediately after earning their J.D. degree.
+Six percent of the Class of 2013 received judicial clerkships throughout the country; 13 percent immediately entered public interest, government, or academic positions; and two percent entered the business sector.

 In addition, many Columbia Law School graduates who begin their legal careers with judicial clerkships will often pursue positions in the public sector after successfully completing their clerkship experience.